cgerson/cgerson.github.io/_posts/2016-10-29-Grouped-Stacked-Bar-Charts.md

 In particular, let's make a chart with Python's <a href="http://matplotlib.org/index.html">matplotlib</a> plotting library to see -- <b>which candidate are each gender and each age group leaning towards?</b> The module has got other applications, so I thought I'd share it here.
 <br><br>

+Its purpose is to be an out-of-the-box solution.
+Pass in a Pandas data object and the segments you wish to group by (i.e. columns in the dataframe), et voila!

+`clustered_stacked_chart.plot(electiondata,
+                             my_two_segments=['Gender','Age'],
+                             title = "Election Preferences by Gender and Age")`

 <img style= "width: 900;" src="http://cgerson.github.io/images/Election_Preferences_by_Gender_and_Age.png">
 <br><br>